MILK & HONEY NUTRITION, LLC

-I’m the registered dietitian nutritionist (RDN) behind Milk & Honey Nutrition!
-I've been interested in nutrition since I was very young.
+I’ve been interested in nutrition since I was very young.
 Being diagnosed with Type 1 Diabetes at 5 years old was a game changer.

 I’ve had to think about every little thing I eat from the very beginning.
 While most kids ate whatever they wanted, when they wanted; I was the 7-year-old at the birthday party scraping the icing off my cake because I knew what it would do to my blood sugars (and because my mom made me, ha).